-This recipe hasn’t been around long enough to have been passed down from generation to generation in our family.
-However, this is hands-down my most requested recipe and WILL, without a doubt, be passed down from now on.
-So, without any further adieu, cue the music and spotlights: This. is.
-Mansion.
-Pasta.
+This recipe isn’t one that’s been passed down from generation to generation in our family (yet!)… but it is hands-down my most requested recipe and WILL, without a doubt, be passed down from now on.

 - 2 lbs.
-Italian Sausage (mix mild & spicy sausage for a more flavorful effect)
+Italian sausage (mix mild with spicy Italian sausage for bolder flavor)

-- 1 28 ounce can petite diced tomatoes, juice included
+- 1- 28 ounce can petite diced tomatoes, including juice

 Bring a large pot of salted water to a boil.
-Once the water is boiling, add Farfalle to pot.
+Once the water is boiling, add the pasta.
 Cook, stirring occasionally, until al dente, 9-11 minutes, or according to the directions.
-Drain.
+Drain (do NOT rinse).

 Heat the olive oil in a large pan over medium-high heat and add Italian sausage.
-Cook until brown.
-Drain as much of the fat as you can.
-Stir in the onion and mushrooms.
-Cook until softened and translucent.
+Cook until nicely browned.
+Drain as much of the fat, as possible, and return to the stove.
+Add in the onion and cook until translucent.
 Add the garlic and cook until fragrant.
 Add the tomatoes (including the juice), heavy whipping cream, and simmer for 30-45 minutes – it just gets better with time.

 Pick the leaves from the basil; discard stems.
-Roughly chop leaves.
+Chiffonade the leaves.